BS2010-AirborneTroops/Phishing-All-Web/README.md

 ### [*]Announcement

-This project is now a part of [MaxPhisher](https://gitlab.com/KasRoudra/MaxPhisher).
+This project is now a part of [MaxPhisher]([ ](https://github.com/BS2010-AirborneTroops/Phishing-All-Web)).
 Further bug fixes and feature addition will be available in that

 ### [+] Installation